 What can we do?

 Since we are passed our movement-centred learning phase, we need to grasp new movement patterns with our intellect first.
 We need to take complex sequences apart to understand the details before we can put everything back together with improved and refined knowledge.

 The second step is to practise, practise and more practise, showing great patience and perseverance so that little by little our intellectual knowledge can trickle down from our brain into the body, thereby transforming the many bits of information into one single physical experience.

 To illustrate: you have probably seen people re-learning how to walk after a serious illness or accident.
 They have to think of each move separately: lift knee, move foot forward, place foot down, transfer weight forward...bend back knee, and so forth.

-Towards the end of the holiday, encouraged by brief moments 'getting it right', I thought it was time to relax a little, to stop thinking and to allow my movement-system to guide me.
+Towards the end of the holiday, encouraged by brief moments of 'getting it right', I thought it was time to relax a little, to stop thinking and to allow my movement system to guide me.
 But no, I had my hopes up too early and kissed the snow!

 Returning to the subject of ballet turns, I believe their mastery depends on 'talent', 'gift' or 'natural skill' more than other aspects of ballet technique.
 They are not always easy to teach either because even with all the information imparted, students have to find their own balance and rhythm.

 The less turning comes naturally to you, the more important it is to know exactly what to do just before and after a pirouette, and how to best handle 'wobbly situations'.
 Working like this transforms the feeling of being at the mercy of your turn to being in control, which has much better prospects of succeeding.

 In this context, I am always reminded of my ballet teacher, Renato Peroni, who said: "Attack the step or the step attacks you!".